sjtugrc/Uni-RNA/README.md

 # README

 The light version of Uni-RNA, which is designed to be more efficient and easier to use.
-The light version is trained with few codes, and is suitable for small-scale applications and experiments.

 ## Installation